 - Peer Tutoring: Students help each other understand concepts, often with one student teaching another.

-- Tailored Learning Experiences: Teachers modify lessons to meet the needs of students with different abilities, learning styles, or interests.
+- Tailored Learning Experiences: Teachers modify lessons to meet the needs of the child with different abilities, learning styles, or interests.

 - Individualized Education Plans (IEPs): For students with special needs, personalized plans ensure they receive the support required to succeed.